alphagov/gsp/docs/architecture/gsp-architecture-cloud-infrastructure.md

 11. All accounts benefit from [AWS Shield](https://aws.amazon.com/shield/) protection against distributed denial of service attacks

 12. The cluster aggregates selected log events to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) for ongoing processing by the Cyber Security team

-13. CloudWatch logs are shipped externally to Splunk using [AWS Lambda](https://aws.amazon.com/lambda/)